 Please be aware that I need 24 hours notice for cancellation of an appointment wherever possible.

-Feel free to contact me (using the contact details above) leaving your name, phone number, and some convenient times for me to call and I will get back to you as soon as I can.
+You’re welcome to contact me using the contact details above (no text messages at this stage please) leaving your name, phone number, and some convenient times for me to ring, and I will get back to you as soon as I can.
 I will do my best to answer any queries.
 Please let me know if you do not want me to leave a message on your voicemail.

 I offer both short-term and long-term counselling.

-My practice is easy to find and about three to four miles from the Peterborough city centre.
+My practice is in a village just outside Peterborough (PE1), easy to find, and about three to four miles from the city centre.

-It is easily accessible from Peterborough, Eye, Thorney, Glinton, Whittlesey, Spalding, Wisbech, Market Deeping, Stamford, and Bourne.
+It is easily accessible from Eye, Werrington, Thorney, Glinton, Whittlesey, Spalding, Wisbech, Market Deeping, Stamford, and Bourne.

 I work in a dedicated counselling room which has its own entrance and toilet facilities.
 There is ample parking space on and off road.

-I have a fully enhanced Disclosure and Barring Service (DBS) certificate and am a registered member of the BACP.
+I have a fully enhanced Disclosure and Barring Service (DBS) certificate and am a registered and accredited member of the BACP.